Kerry Madsen

 Kerry Madsen (3 December 1971) is an Australian sprintcar driver who has raced with the World of Outlaws in both his home country, and predominantly the United States.
 For years, the Saint Mary's, New South Wales, Australia native has driven a 410 winged sprintcar.

-Kerry Madsen is from St Marys, New South Wales, Australia; a suburb of Sydney.
+Madsen is from St Marys, New South Wales, Australia; a suburb of Sydney.
 Though he was born in Christchurch, New Zealand.
 He has been driving a sprintcar since the 1990s, and has had success in both America and Australia.